Last Updated: November 2019

-The Romanian pharmaceutical market increased by 10.6% last year, to RON 12.9 billion (EUR 2.8 billion), according to data provided by market research company Cegedim.
+The Romanian pharmaceutical market increased by 15.3% last year, to RON 16.93 billion (EUR 3.6 billion), according to data provided by market research company Cegedim.
 Romania's pharmaceutical policies will continue to pose challenges to multinational pharmaceutical firms, leading to negative consequences for patient access to medicines.
-The revision of medicine prices, due to come into force on April 1, 2017, will exacerbate the withdrawal of medicines from the market.
+The revision of medicine prices, that came into force on April 1, 2017, exacerbates the withdrawal of medicines from the market.
 Moreover, revenues in other European markets may be impacted by the potential for pharmaceutical wholesalers exploiting parallel trade opportunities.
-According to BMI, Romania will remain one of the fastest growing pharmaceutical markets among EU member states; however, the risks posed by these regulatory challenges will reduce appetite for increased market exposure.
+According to BMI, Romania will remain one of the fastest growing pharmaceutical markets among EU member states; however, the risks posed by these regulatory challenges will reduce the demand and base for increased market exposure.

-Currently, over 100 medical equipment companies are active in the Romanian market, with the most important distributors coming from the US, Germany, Italy, France, Japan, China, Turkey and Switzerland.
-Among them are big names such as GE Healthcare, Medtronic, Philips, Varian, Johnson & Johnson, Olympus, Nihon Kohden, Greiner, Becton Dickinson, Beckman Coulter, Bioomerieux, Trinity Biotech and Oxoid.
+Currently, over 100 medical equipment companies are active in the Romanian market, with the most important distributors coming from the U.S., Germany, Italy, France, Japan, China, Turkey, and Switzerland.
+Among them are GE Healthcare, Medtronic, Philips, Varian, Johnson & Johnson, Olympus, Nihon Kohden, Greiner, Becton Dickinson, Beckman Coulter, Bioomerieux, Trinity Biotech, and Oxoid.

-In line with the National Health Strategy 2014-2020 in Romania, the overall objective in the health sector is to facilitate access to better and safer healthcare for the general population with particular emphasis on vulnerable groups.
+In line with the National Health Strategy (2014-2020) in Romania, the overall objective in the health sector is to facilitate access to better and safer healthcare for the general population, with emphasis on vulnerable groups.
 Four specific priorities and areas of intervention have been identified, namely:

 Romania has one of the highest hospitalization rates in Europe and reforms aim to decrease the use of hospital services and enhance the role of alternative types of care.
 In addition, the Ministry of Health intends to provide funding for better medical equipment in primary care locations.
 The growth of the private hospital market over the next five years is also likely to boost spending, as demand for private healthcare grows with improvements in economic growth and income.